bakerds/TTL2024/routing-security/README.md

 - IRR serves three purposes:
     - provides a means to publish your own routing intentions
-    - provites the information necessary to build route filters
+    - provides the information necessary to build route filters
     - aids in troubleshooting and network management by providing information about other networks
 - RPKI serves two purposes:
     - provides a cryptographic means to publish your own routing intentions